Ash-the-practical-programmer/ysearch2/replit.md

 # Overview

 YSearch2 is a personalized agentic web search platform that combines multiple AI agents working in coordination to provide intelligent, personalized search experiences.
-The system uses advanced machine learning techniques including DSPy for natural language processing, multi-modal search capabilities through Tencent/Youtu-agent integration, and Self-Search Reinforcement Learning (SSRL) for continuous improvement based on user feedback.
+The system has been enhanced with GEPA (Generalized Experience-based Program Adaptation) optimizers for online learning and real-time search result improvement.
+The platform features a modern Next.js frontend with integrated GEPA optimization dashboard and a FastAPI backend with simplified but functional ML/AI integration.

 # User Preferences